 The program, itself will be completed in April of 2019 with follow up surveys given at that time and 4 months later.

-- Understand the issue of burnout in clinicians and the factors contributing to burnout and how it impacts health care
+- Recognize signs of burnout in clinicians, contributing factors and how it impacts health care

 - Describe the SMART program (Stress Management and Resiliency Program) and how it could be implemented to combat burnout in clinicians